diepho/smartfacial-javascript-sdk/README.md

 This means that you first need to upload known faces to face collection and then recognize unknown faces among them.
 When you upload an unknown face, the service returns the most similar faces to it.
 Also, face recognition service supports verify endpoint to check if this person from face collection is the correct one.
-For more information, see [CompreFace page](https://github.com/exadel-inc/CompreFace).
+For more information, see [SmartFacial page](https://github.com/exadel-inc/SmartFacial).

 ### Recognize Faces from a Given Image